Spreadex: Best Choice for Intermediate Traders

 IG provides a library of educational articles covering trading strategies, economic data, and market events to help traders improve their understanding of financial markets.

-Most day traders lose money — FCA data shows 67–76% of retail accounts end up red.
-The winners share three traits: enough capital, strict risk rules, and patience.
-When we tracked our own demo trades, the first six months were brutal.
-Expect losses while you learn.
-That’s normal.
+Most day traders lose money.
+FCA data shows 67–76% of UK retail accounts end up in the red.
+The winners share three traits: enough capital to survive a drawdown, written risk rules, and patience to wait for setups that match those rules.

 Chart showing 70-80% of UK retail day traders lose money, with breakdown of common reasons